TheHydrophobicityProject/HydrophobicityExplorer/README.md

 3. Activate the environment\
 `conda activate mhp`

-You can now run any of the scripts with\
+You can now run any of the scripts shown above with\
-`python3 SCRIPT_NAME -arg1 -arg2 ...`
+`python3 PATH/TO/SCRIPT -arg1 -arg2 ...`